Has your vision become dim or hazy? This can be signs of cataract says

 The lens not only becomes less flexible but also begins to harden and lose the ability to become more curved.
 As a result, it becomes difficult to focus on the near images.

-The lens change their color over the period of time and become yellowish or brown.
+The lens changes its color over the period of time and becomes yellowish or brown.
 They are no longer transparent and acquire a brownish tint making it difficult to tell the difference between certain colors such as navy blue, black, brown, purple, or green.

-The cataracts can lead to an overall blurring of the vision and everything that they look appears hazy, cloudy, and washed out.
-The lack of detail makes it difficult to read, watch, walk and see the food on plate.
+Cataracts can lead to an overall blurring of the vision and everything that they look appears hazy, cloudy, and washed out.
+The lack of detail makes it difficult to read, watch, walk and see the food on a plate.